Why You Should Be Drinking Chocolate Milk After a Workout

 ✓ The Window

 Taking in the carb and protein-rich snack post-workout is helpful to your body.
-The best practice is to eat or drink something in the first thirty minutes, but will also be effective if taken in within a two-hour window post-workout.
+The best practice is to eat or drink something in the first thirty minutes, but it will also be effective if taken in within a two-hour window post-workout.

 This is not usually difficult since most people end a workout feeling like they need a little something.
 Tests done on athletes show that this window allows for maximum recovery and muscle building.